--0 Display the current license file on the standard output. -i Read in a new license file from the standard input. -u Report license limits and show how many entities (users or files) are in use with respect to these limits. g-opts See the "Global Options" on page 491 section.
+-0 Display the current license file on the standard output. -i Read in a new license file from the standard input. -u Report license limits and show how many entities (users or files) are in use with respect to these limits. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A super

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required (admin for -u option) Examp oles p4 license -o Display the current license file on the standard output. p4 license -i Read in a new license file from the standa the standard input.
+Minimal Access Level Required N/A N/A super (admin for -u option)

+p4 license -o Display the current license file on the standard output. p4 license -i Read in a new license file from the standard input.